microsoft/azure-spring-apps-training/00-setup-your-environment/README.md

   az --version
   ```

 * The Bash shell.
-While Azure CLI should behave identically on all environments, some shell semantics may need to be modified for use with other shells.
-To complete this training on Windows, use [Git Bash that accompanies the Windows distribution of Git](https://git-scm.com/download/win).
+While Azure CLI should behave identically on all environments, shell semantics vary.
+Therefore, only bash can be used with the commands in this training.
+To complete this training on Windows, use [Git Bash that accompanies the Windows distribution of Git](https://git-scm.com/download/win). **Use only Git Bash to complete this training on Windows.
+Do not use WSL, CloudShell, or any other shell.**

 * 🚧 The `spring-cloud` extension for Azure CLI.
 You can install this extension after installing Azure CLI by running `az extension add -n spring-cloud -y`.